 Box 1-Wages, tips, other compensation.
-Show the total wages, tips, and other compensation, before any payroll deductions, you paid your employee during the year.
+Show the total wages, tips, and other compensation, before any payroll deductions, that you paid to your employee during the year.
 Do not include elective deferrals, except section 501(c)(18) contributions.
 Include the following:

-1. Total wages, prizes, and awards paid to employees during the year.
-See Calendar year basis on this page.

-2. Total noncash payments, including certain fringe benefits.
-See Fringe benefits on page 4.

-3. Total tips reported by the employee to the employer (not allocated tips).

-4. Certain employee business expense reimbursements (see Employee business expense reimbursements on corporation.

-5. The cost of accident and health insurance premiums for 2% or more shareholder-employees paid by an S

-6. Taxable benefits from a section 125 (cafeteria) plan (i.e., employee chooses cash).

-7. Employee contributions to an Archer MSA.

-- 8. Employer contributions to an Archer MSA if includible in the income of the employee.
-See Archer MSA on page 3. - 9.
+- 1. Total wages, bonuses (including signing bonuses), prizes, and awards paid to employees during the year.
+See Calendar year basis on page 8. - 2.
+Total noncash payments, including certain fringe benefits.
+See Fringe benefits on page 5. - 3.
+Total tips reported by the employee to the employer (not allocated tips). - 4.
+Certain employee business expense reimbursements (see Employee business expense reimbursements on page 5). - 5.
+The cost of accident and health insurance premiums for 2% or more shareholder-employees paid by an S corporation. - 6.
+Taxable benefits from a section 125 (cafeteria) plan (that is, employee chooses cash). - 7.
+Employee contributions to an Archer MSA. - 8.
+Employer contributions to an Archer MSA if includible in the income of the employee.
+See Archer MSA on page 4. - 9.
 Employer contributions for qualified long-term care services to the extent that such coverage is provided through a flexible spending or similar arrangement.

-10. Group-term life insurance in excess of \$50,000.
-See

-Group-term life insurance on page 5.
+10. Taxable cost of group-term life insurance in excess of \$50,000.
+See Group-term life insurance on page 6.